yoavalon/QuadcopterReinforcementLearning/README.md

 ![Drone](/img/rews2.png)

-## Multi-Drone Coordination
+## Multi-Agent Coordination
-A single policy extracts actions that are split to multiple drones.
-Respective reward signals are returned.
+This task is motivated my Multi-Agent Reinforcement Learning environments that extract multiple reward signals and a single policy extracts actions that are split to multiple drones.
+Respective multiple reward signals are returned.
 The same target point as in the previous task has to be achieved by multiple drones now.
+The challenge here is to construct networks that are able to perform a distinctive value estimation.
+A standard actor-critic reinforcement learning appraoch would fail here and optimize parts of the policy that have a dominant reward extraction.